 Our mission: To contribute to a better life for animals and to inspire public awareness of animals' needs.

-Flip is a approx. 8 month old Border collie mix.
+Flip is a Border collie mix.
 He is unsure on how to be a dog.
 Flip needs to learn that the world is a safe place.
 He'd benefit from another dog to show him the ropes.
-Once Flip trusts someone, he is all jumping jack, wagging, and smiles.
+Once Flip trusts someone, he is all jumping jacks, wagging, and smiles.
 He is seeking a devoted human to help him feel safe and secure

 Flip came to MCHS because he was running loose on Mitchell Creek and it took six days to catch him.
 When he came in, all he wanted to do was hide.
 It took a couple days before Flip realized that we were trying to help him and that he had nothing to be scared of.
 It takes him a bit to get used to new people.
 Once he is comfortable, all he wants is to be loved on!
-Flip needs some basic obedience and leash training, but does respond well to correction.
 Flip has been put in playgroups with up to 12 dogs and behaved really well.
 He seems to be OK with cats but proper introduction is an absolute must!
 Flip would do best in a home where his energetic needs can be fulfilled!

 Mel has always been a people dog and we love taking photos of her because her face is so expressive.
 Mel will do great in a family with older children, but just remember she is a strong girl who needs someone to keep up on her manners.
 She has had a DNA test that came back with: American Staffordshire Terrier, Bulldog and Soft Coated Wheaten Terrier.